HL7/Vulcan-schedule-ig/input/pagecontent/dynamic-visit-plans.md

   - Rest Period: The remaining days of the week, or several weeks, are spent in rest.
   - Example: A week of daily chemotherapy followed by three weeks of no treatment constitutes one 4-week cycle.

-The following illustrates a typical oncology study design with repeating treatment cycles that have different visit patterns for even and odd cycles.
+The following illustrates an example oncology study design with repeating treatment cycles that have different visit patterns for even and odd cycles.
 The diagram shows cycles as distinct entities with clear transitions between cycles and within cycles:

 |                         | **Screening** |          | **Cycle N (Odd)** |         |         | **Cycle N+1 (Even)** |        |         |         |         | **...** | **End of Treatment** | **Follow-up** |         |
 | ----------------------- | :-----------: | :------: | :---------------: | :-----: | :-----: | :------------------: | :----: | :-----: | :-----: | :-----: | :-----: | :------------------: | :-----------: | :-----: |